ntersol/react-starter/README.md

 When you view the source, you will notice that the css class names and id's have decorated with addition characters.
 Example: `App_link__xYAAD`.

 ## Helmet
-`react-helmet` solves the inherent problem of SPAs where all 'pages' inherit the HTML &lt;title&gt; of the main App.
+`react-helmet-async` solves the inherent problem of SPAs where all 'pages' inherit the HTML &lt;title&gt; of the main App.
 Helmet allows you to set the title for each component individually.
 You would want to have a &lt;Helmet&gt; element for a component that has a route assigned to it, not to components instantiated by composition.

+The original `react-helmet` is buggy.

 ## Naming convention for components
 This app is using the widely-used approach of: